MAJMAD/Autofocus/Python/Semicon West 2022/README.md

 # Source Code
 The Source Code repository features the source code used by the Raspberry Pi host device that facilitates the rest of the system's main operations.

+# Acknowledgements
+Acknowledgement and special thanks to Billy Machado, Dave Rego, Stefan Vorndran, and Michael Oldenburg for their guidance and work which supported the development and realization of this demo system.